 Recently the camp population has been rising due to new arrivals and in September 2022 stood at nearly 800.
 Controlled access camps have devastating impacts on the mental health of residents, including anxiety, depression and thoughts of suicide.

-However, since August 2018, Marlow Refugee Action have provided funding to enable the set up and continued operation of a legal centre which has now become a core element to the voluntary work on the island, helping provide free and independent legal counselling to assist refugees in navigating the Greek asylum procedure.
+From August 2018 to December 2021, Marlow Refugee Action provided funding to enable the set up and continued operation of a legal centre which remains a core element to the voluntary work on the island, helping provide free and independent legal counselling to assist refugees in navigating the Greek asylum procedure.
 Supplemented by volunteer lawyers from The Refugee Law Clinic Berlin and Avocats sans Frontières, help was given via workshops on the asylum process, individual counselling and support ahead of asylum interviews and family reunification cases.

 To learn more about life on the front line, you can take a look through Tom’s blog documenting his time in Greece or if video is more your thing, check out this 2 minute clip in which Jasmine shares her experiences of Samos.